-Page 2 of 2 - “Another real positive has been our rebounding.
+“Another real positive has been our rebounding.
 We have really hit the glass and have been rebounding way better this season than we did even the past 2 seasons.” said Smith.
 “I am really encouraged by the progress we are making so far.”

 Neither team scored much in the second with the Lady Tigers outscoring Spearville 6-3.
 Witt made two baskets and Waters one, St. John leading 18-5.

 A tired Spearville squad got their second wind going into the third quarter, the Tigers outscoring the Lancers just by one, 10-9, the score after three quarters, St. John leading 28-14.

 Osborne started things making a three with Tia Smith following up with a three at the top of the key.
 Waters and Teresa Christie each made a basket.

 The Lancers looked spent close to the end of the quarter and they didn't seem to have much left going into the final period.
 St. John capitalized on this, outscoring Spearville 30-4.
 Several Tigers got into the scoring column – Teresa Chrisitie, Witt, Waters, Osborne and Tara Christie.
 St. John went 4-8 from the free throw line.